asciosh/SimlyticsAI/README.md

-# My Website
+# SimlyticsAI

-Welcome to the repository of my personal website! 🎉
+Welcome to the repository of SimlyticsAI! 🎉

 This is a dynamic static site built with **HTML5**, **CSS3**, and **JavaScript**, featuring a homepage, sections for "About Me", "Projects", "Skills", and a "Contact" page with a modal form.